 Cafe & Quilts: Columbia Arts Building

-The Columbia Arts Building - known simply as CAB - is in the heart of the city’s brand new, up-and-coming Columbia Arts District.
-While still under renovation, this approximately 12,000 square foot building is slated to become an artist’s community - full of galleries, shops, cafes, classrooms, cooperative office space and anything else that facilitates creativity.
-Yet for all that much of what CAB will offer is yet to be finished, no weekend in Columbia is complete without getting a bite to eat at CAB Cafe and stopping in to check out the modern home craft and quilt shop Needle & Grain.
-Oh, and did I mention the next storefront to open is rumored to be a donut shop?
+The Columbia Arts Building - known simply as CAB - is in the heart of the city’s emerging Columbia Arts District.
+This approximately 12,000 square foot rustic building is a mix of shops, a cafe, movement space, co-op office space, a brewery and artists’ workspace.
+Your weekend in Columbia is not complete without getting a bite to eat at CAB Cafe and stopping in to check out the new craft brewer in town, Bad Idea Brewing.

 Selfie with the Muletown Mural

 Located within sight of the Columbia Arts Building is the now iconic Muletown logo mural.
 You’ll see him on the side of a warehouse one block away.
 A photo in front of the mural is the ultimate Columbia, Tennessee souvenir.

 Columbia Town Square

 If you’re looking for a primetime weekend to visit Columbia, choose the first Friday of every month.
 The city has partnered with downtown’s restaurants and shops to stay open late on First Fridays, so that you can get the most out of your visit.
 Some of the highlight shops downtown include Bleu 32 Vintage Marketplace, a three story antique mall featuring eclectic craftsman and boutique vendors; Variety Records, an audiophiles paradise filled with brand new and pre-loved vinyl; Ted’s Sporting Goods, an outdoorsmen’s outfitters recognizable by its iconic upside-down sign that has been open since 1955; and the neighborhood bookstore Duck River Books, just to name a few.